cseelhoff/coreos/README.md

 ##For the linux machines:

-acme.json should be in the ~/coreos/backup.
-Start.sh will create it there is if does not exist. #We need to add a check to see if it is in the /coreos and move it if it is
+acme.json, which has the cloudflare keys, should be in the ~/coreos/backup.
+Start.sh will go from there as long as it exists.

 If it exists, .env should be in \ dirctory.
 The start.sh will create it in the proper folder if does not exist.
 Below is an example of what should be in the file:
 ```